xyngular/py-xcon/Readme.md

       them in code and generally lower-case them in the various aws providers.
 - Directory paths are case **sensitive** (see [Directory Paths][standard-directory-paths]);
   like this: `/myCoolService/joshOrrEnv/...`.
-    - The service name and env name that make up the `xyn_config.directory.Directory.path` is case-sensitive.
+    - The service name and env name that make up the `xcon.directory.Directory.path` is case-sensitive.
 But the part after that for the config name is **NOT**.

 ## Standard Lookup Order